aws/aws-parallelcluster/docs/source/commands.rst

 ssh
 ===

-Runs ssh to the master node, with username and ip filled in based on the provided cluster.
+Runs ssh to the master node, with username and IP filled in based on the provided cluster.

 For example:
     pcluster ssh mycluster -i ~/.ssh/id_rsa

-Results in an ssh command with username and ip address pre-filled.
+Results in an ssh command with username and IP address pre-filled.

     ssh ec2-user@1.1.1.1 -i ~/.ssh/id_rsa